Hidden Retained Reflexes Contributing to Poor Core Stability and W-Sitting This article provides information about…

 How to test your child for the Spinal Galant Reflex

 Here is how to begin.
-Watch the video below for further clarification.

 Have your child or student get down on their hands and knees.
 Make sure their arms and back are completely straight.
 Their back should be flat like a table top.